-This website is the sole project of Jeanne Oliver who has been writing about Croatia since 1996, not too long after the bullets stopped flying!
-It was that year that Lonely Planet assigned Jeanne to update the Croatia chapter in Lonely Planet's Eastern Europe edition.
+This website is the sole project of Jeanne Oliver who is a professional guidebook writer specializing in Croatia.
+She has been writing about Croatia since 1996, not too long after the bullets stopped flying!
+It was that year that Lonely Planet assigned Jeanne to update the Croatia chapter in Lonely Planet's Eastern Europe 1997 edition.

-In 1998, she returned to Croatia to write the first edition of Lonely Planet's popular Croatia guidebook which was the first guidebook in English to Croatia.
+In 1998, she returned to Croatia to research and write the first edition of Lonely Planet's Croatia 1 guidebook which was the first guidebook in English to Croatia.

-Jeanne currently devotes herself full-time to Croatia Traveller, returning to the country each year to update.
+Jeanne currently devotes herself full-time to Croatia Traveller, returning to the country each year to update croatiatraveller.
+See Jeanne's author page at Amazon for more of Jeanne's guidebooks.

 NPR (National Public Radio) interviewed Jeanne about Croatia travel.
 Listen to Jeanne's interview with hosts Alison Stewart and Luke Burbank here.